Craig Ramey, PhD

 Professor and Distinguished Research Scholar, Virginia Tech Carilion Research Institute

-Professor, Psychology, Virginia Tech
+Professor of Psychology, Virginia Tech

-Professor, Pediatrics, Virginia Tech Carilion School of Medicine
+Professor of Pediatrics, Virginia Tech Carilion School of Medicine

 Research Program Summary

 My program of research centers on the role of experience – across the human lifespan - in the development of competence.
 My research relies largely on experimental interventions in education, psychology, and pediatrics that provide rigorous tests of plausible developmental mechanism of change.
 In addition, I engage both epidemiological and longitudinal datasets to provide a broad contextual framework for identifying the multiple, inter-related conditions that influence biopsychosocial risk, protective, and facilitating factors.
 My research findings are highly relevant to many national and international policy issues.
 Accordingly, I have extended my research into topics that address “going-to-scale” and rapid application of scientific findings that can prevent disabilities, promote children’s education and health outcomes, and improve family and community well-being.
 This new field of “implementation science” represents a new frontier for the neurosciences and for educating health practitioners ands policymakers.
 The Virginia Tech Carilion Research Institute affords me a unique opportunity to pursue my research interests in collaboration with scientists, scholars, and practitioners who themselves are challenging old paradigms and forging a new frontier in human developmental science.

 For a full listing of Dr. Ramey's publications, visit PubMed.